RTSDA/RTSDA-Web/README.md

 - Never commit the `.env` file to version control
 - Always use environment variables for sensitive information
 - Keep API keys and credentials secure

+## License

+This project uses a dual licensing approach:

+### Application Source Code
+The website's source code, including HTML, CSS, JavaScript, and other technical implementations, is licensed under the GNU General Public License v3 (GPLv3).
+See the [LICENSE](LICENSE) file for details.

+### Church Content
+The website content (including text, images, media, event information, and other church-specific materials) is copyrighted by the Rockville-Tolland Seventh-day Adventist Church.
+All rights reserved.
+These materials are not covered by the GPL license and require proper authorization for use.

+### Third-Party Content
+This website may include third-party content (such as Bible texts, denominational materials, and external service integrations) that are subject to their own copyright and usage restrictions.

+## Contact

+For technical inquiries and contributions:
+- Open an issue or pull request on GitHub
+- Contact the website maintainers

+For permissions regarding church content usage:
+Rockville-Tolland Seventh-day Adventist Church Administrative Office
+[Church Address]
+[Contact Information]